 Our wonderful professional choir enables us to pray with sincerity, spirituality and warmth.
 Our services are quite short and avoid repetition and are conducted with order and decorum – less buzz, more focus!

 After the Shabbat morning services we join with our friends in Mosaic Reform to share kiddush together.

 Visitors and guests are welcome and will find a friendly, relevant and uplifting service.

-Erev Shabbat Service starts at 7.00 pm.
-Shabbat morning service starts at 11.00 am.
+The Shabbat evening service starts at 7.00 pm.
+The Shabbat morning service starts at 11.00 am.